eclipse-iceoryx/iceoryx/iceoryx_examples/icecubetray/README.md

 ## Introduction

-This example demonstrates how access rights can be applied to shared memory segments.
+This example demonstrates how access rights can be applied to shared memory segments on Linux-based operating systems.
 It provides a custom RouDi, a radar and a display application.

 !!! hint
-    The access right feature is only supported on Linux-based operating systems
+    The access right feature is only supported on Linux and QNX

 ## Expected output